Uniqueness of the Gibbs measure for the anti-ferromagnetic Potts model on the infinite $\Delta$-regular tree for large $\Delta$: Concluding remarks

 Although we have only proved uniqueness of the Gibbs measure on the infinite regular tree for a sufficiently large degree $d$, our method could conceivably be extended to smaller values of $d$.
 With the aid of a computer we managed to check that for $q=3$ and $q=4$ and all $d\geq 2$ the map $F_d^{\circ 2}$ maps $P_c$ into $P_{\phi_d(-c)}$, where $\phi_d$ is the restriction of $-F_d^{\circ 2}$ to the line $\mathbb{R}\cdot \mathbf{1}$.
 It seems reasonable to expect that for other small values of $q$ a similar statement could be proved.
 A general approach is elusive so far.
 It is moreover also not clear that $F_d(P_c)$ is convex, not even for $q=3$.
 In fact, for $q=3$ and $c$ large enough $F_3(P_c)$ is {\bf not} convex.
 But for reasonable values of $c$ it does appear to be convex.
 For larger values of $q$ this is even less clear.

 Knowing that there is a unique Gibbs measure on the infinite regular tree is by itself not sufficient to design efficient algorithms to approximately compute the partition function/sample from the associated distribution on all bounded degree graphs.
 One needs a stronger notion of decay of correlations, often called \emph{strong spatial mixing}~\cite{weitz06,Gamarnikcounting,GamarnikSSM,lu2013improved} or absence of complex zeros for the partition function near the real interval $[w,1]$~\cite{Barbook,PaR17,bencs,liu2019correlation}.
 It is not clear whether our current approach is capable of proving such statements (these certainly do not follow automatically), but we hope that it may serve as a building block in determining the threshold(s) for strong spatial mixing and absence of complex zeros.
 We note that even for the case $w=0$, corresponding to proper colorings, the best known bounds for strong spatial mixing on the infinite tree~\cite{SSMcoloring} are still far from the uniqueness threshold.
+Very recently (after the current article was posted to the arXiv) these bounds have been significantly improved~\cite{chen2023strong}.